David Parlett

 Great Expectations

-Sarah Izzy pic
+Izzy pic poster

-Izzy Meikle-Small as young Estella
+Izzy Meikle-Small starred as young Estella, and Oscar Kennedy as Pip

 Amazing Grace

-Amazing Grace Scene
+Scene

 Ioan Gruffudd as William Wilberforce

-centres on the contribution of William Wilberforce (1759-1833) to the abolition of the slave trade.
+Amazing Grace centres on the contribution of William Wilberforce (1759-1833) to the abolition of the slave trade.
 This may sound rather heavy, but it's handled in a light and very human way.
 The card-playing scene takes place in Brooke's Gaming Club, London, in 1792.
-The stage directions specify Faro, which would have been authentic, but unfortunately the set and dialogue rather imply some sort of vying game.
+The stage directions specify Faro, which would have been authentic, but unfortunately the set and dialogue rather implied some sort of vying game.
 As Poker would have been anachronistic, I changed it to Brag, though I think in reality it had passed its heyday in this particular social circle by 1792.
 The film was directed by Michael Apted.

 Onegin

-Pushkin's drama includes a scene in a tavern where three principals Scene
+Pushkin's drama includes a scene in a tavern where three principalsScene

 Poster